 Startups can be nerve-wracking, but they too are very predictable.
 And they have their own excellent resources to rely on: battle-tested playbooks, cheap tools, engaged investors, willing recruits.
 They run lean, but they are never alone.

 Small businesses have none of those advantages.
 They are resource-constrained, highly peculiar, and failure-prone.
 They can have skilled leaders, but those leaders are responsible for everything: marketing, sales, operations, staff management, strategy, service delivery, accounting, etc. The growth curve is relentless.
 Running a large business is like steering a giant ship.
 Running a small business can be like staring into the void on a daily basis.

 The good news for small business owners is that general rules of business do apply, and even at humble scales, entrepreneurs can manage their organizations at a system-level, rather than drowning in detail complexity.
 Small business owners cannot afford ineffective beliefs and self-defeating habits, and the crucible of ongoing self-growth can be deeply fulfilling.
 An additional and obvious plus is that a small business owner can evolve her business to fit uniquely into her life and personal definition of success.

-I find with small businesses, a little bit of help goes a very long way.
+I find with small businesses, a little bit of help go es a very long way.
 One tool, idea, coaching intervention, or recommendation can inspire a flood of progress and fresh thinking.
-If your small business needs help with strategy, marketing, brand, or digital media, contact me.